 Your company’s marketing team probably have already established a market positioning of your company.
 Logo, website, social media share the same corporate style.

 First, start from logo colors and then add complementary colors to rich a harmonic design.
 Colors communicate your branding.
 Your drawing has to match it.
 If you want to convey a calm, trustworthy, reliable mood — choose brown, blue and white.
 And avoid colors expressing fun, energy, and excitement.

-Any industry has a particular theme of colors.
+Any industry has a particular theme of colours.
 For example, many established wine producer with a long history of winemaking usually deviate from bright, flashy themes.
 You can see in the cases below how the sales sheet looks trustworthy, reliable and traditional.
-But if you notice, by including a color pop in your sales sheet, traditional colors can be enhanced and come alive.
+But if you notice, by including a colour pop in your sales sheet, traditional colours can be enhanced and come alive.

 The next step is to fill your sales sheet with information that will sell.

 4.Show them benefits backed by data.
 Numbers convince a buyer better than any adjectives

 Yes, a design is an essential aspect of any Sales Sheet, but design only catches attention.
 Your product has to prove that it will satisfy your prospects needs.
 Show them specifications, features.
 Explain why they need to buy your product.
 Do you have any awards or certificates?
 Add it too!

 To make a killer Sales Sheet answer the following questions: